shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly).

 ### Completed Tasks
+- Interstitial references (started on the basilisk)
+- Convert the assets in the Data.zip archive.
 - Re-add player to scene after explode and get the player bullet firing working again.
 - Field explode
 - GKEntity scene position extension (get from node or agent components)